codingforeternity/datascience/Week-9-programming-assignment-#3.md

 Which of those 14 worked best?

 Was the best run a run with momentum or without momentum?
-* The best of those 14 runs was with momentum.
+* The best of those 14 runs was with momentum. - CORRECT
 * The best of those 14 runs was without momentum.

 1 point
 5.
 What was the learning rate for the best of those 14 runs?
 0.002